Miss USA: Winners

 Shandi Finnessey, Miss USA 2004 and Miss Missouri 2002 won a preliminary evening gown award at Miss America 2003.
 Also, Miriam Stevenson placed in the top 10 at Miss America 1954 as Miss South Carolina 1953.

 Many Miss USA winners have gone to pursue careers in the entertainment industry.
-Those who have been successful in the industry include Summer Bartholomew, Deborah Shelton, Laura Martinez-Herring, Kelli McCarty, Shanna Moakler, Frances Parker, Ali Landry, Kenya Moore, Brandi Sherwood, Kimberly Pressler, Susie Castillo, Shandi Finnessey, Rachel Smith, Crystle Stewart, and Cheslie Kryst.
+Those who have been successful in the industry include Summer Bartholomew, Deborah Shelton, Laura Martinez-Herring, Kelli McCarty, Shanna Moakler, Frances Parker, Ali Landry, Kenya Moore, Brandi Sherwood, Kimberly Pressler, Susie Castillo, Shandi Finnessey, Rachel Smith, Crystle Stewart, Olivia Culpo and Cheslie Kryst.

 Miss USA titleholders

 Awards

 The awards most frequently presented at Miss USA are Miss Amity (also known as Miss Congeniality) and Miss Photogenic.

 The Miss Amity Award is chosen by the delegates, and recognizes those who are the friendliest and make the pageant experience the most enjoyable.
 From 1952 to 1964, when the Miss USA and Miss Universe pageants were concurrent events, the award could be won by a contestant competing either for Miss USA or Miss Universe.
 In fact, in 1960, there was a tie, with the award going to Miss Universe Burma, Myint Myint May, and Miss Louisiana USA, Rebecca Fletcher.
 In 2015, Alaska and Delaware tied for the Miss Congeniality award.
 Vermont and Wyoming have won five Miss Amity/Congeniality awards, two more than any other state.

 The Miss Photogenic prize was first awarded in 1965 and was chosen by journalists until 1996 when it was chosen by an internet vote for the first time.
 There has been only one tie in this award's history: in 1980, when it was shared between Jineane Ford of Arizona and Elizabeth Kim Thomas of Ohio.
 The state that has won the most Photogenic awards is Virginia.

 Louisiana won both the first Miss Amity and Photogenic awards given to a Miss USA contestant.

 Other awards that have been presented include Best State Costume (1962–1993, 2021–present), Style (1995–2001) and Most Beautiful Eyes (1993).
 In 1998, a special Distinguished Achievement award was given to Halle Berry.
 Berry was Miss Ohio USA 1986 and placed 1st runner-up to Christy Fichtner of Texas.
 She later went on to become an acclaimed actress and Oscar winner.